 - Injuries: These birds can be aggressive, particularly during the breeding season when males are competing for mates and females are protective of their young poults.
 If agitated, threatened, or cornered, a wild turkey may attack other large birds, pets, children, or adults with a sharp bill, beating wings, and strong talons.

 - Vehicle Accidents: As turkeys get accustomed to visiting a yard, they may begin to roam through other parts of the neighborhood that they perceive as their territory.
 This puts the birds at risk of vehicle collisions and other dangerous situations, or a flock of turkeys alongside the road could impede traffic and cause other problems.

 - Law Violations: While it isn't necessarily illegal to attract new backyard birds, wild turkeys may be an exception in some areas and it could be against the law or homeowner association restrictions to deliberately feed these birds.
 Particularly where overpopulation of turkeys is a concern and hunting is permitted, having turkeys in the yard can cause complications with hunting regulations.

 How to Attract Turkeys

 Despite the potential difficulties with attracting backyard turkeys, it can still be an enjoyable and entertaining experience if it is suitable for your property.
 To make your yard more turkey-friendly, it is essential to meet these game birds' survival needs.

 - Food: Turkeys are omnivorous and will sample a wide variety of foods.
-Birders can provide a large ground feeding station with cracked corn or mixed birdseed, or turkeys will happily clean up under hanging feeders.
+Birders can provide a large ground feeding station with cracked corn or mixed birdseed, or turkeys will happily clean up any spills under hanging feeders.
 Plenty of natural foods are also great for turkeys, including nuts, berries, crabapples, snails, slugs, and insects, and letting turkeys snack on these natural foods is a cheaper alternative than paying for their hearty appetites.